CSR-SDM/.github/profile/README.md

 # Bayesian framework for modelling plant CSR strategy

-I will model plant ecological strategies in the CSR framework (sensu Grime) as compositional data, using a **Bayesian Dirichlet regression** to relate each species’ strategy to its environmental context, including stress and disturbance regimes.
+We model plant ecological strategies in the CSR framework (sensu Grime) as compositional data, using a **Bayesian Dirichlet regression** to relate each species’ strategy to its environmental context, including stress and disturbance regimes.
 The input data consists of vectors
 $\mathbf{y}_i=(C_{i},S_{i},R_{i})$, where $\mathbf{y}_i \in \Delta^{2}$
 is a ternary vector representing the relative contributions of